tensorflow/quantum/docs/install.md

 guide to install the <a href="https://bazel.build/" class="external">Bazel</a>
 build system.

-To ensure compatibility with TensorFlow, `bazel` version 0.26.1 or lower is required.
+To ensure compatibility with TensorFlow, `bazel` version 2.0.0 is required.
 To remove any existing version of Bazel:

 <!-- common_typos_disable -->